Undertake research with the Institute of Cosmology and Gravitation (ICG)

 We welcome applications from all qualified applicants, but applications are particularly encouraged from traditionally under-represented groups in science.
 The University of Portsmouth is member of the Athena SWAN charter and an Institute of Physics Project Juno Supporter; these projects show a commitment to introduce organisational and cultural practices that promote gender equality in science and create a better working environment for men and women.

 Ernest Rutherford Fellowships are five year fellowships funded by the STFC (formerly STFC Advanced Fellowships).
-The 2023 Ernest Rutherford Fellowships will soon be announced, but we expect the final submission deadline to be 21 September 2023.
+The 2024 Ernest Rutherford Fellowships will open in June 2024 with the final submission deadline to be 1 October 2024.
 They will be open to candidates of any nationality, but each institution is limited in the total number of applications it can support, at the ICG we are only able to support 3 proposals.
-The ICG will review potential applicants’ CVs and research proposals to determine which candidates it will support.
-We require candidates to send a statement of interest, which should include their CV and a draft research proposal, to icg-recruitment@port.ac.uk by the end of July 2023 for full consideration.
-We will then decide on candidates in the first weeks of August to give us time to work with you on your application before the final deadline of 21 September.
-Please contact an ICG staff member if you are interested in applying for an Ernest Rutherford Fellowship with us.
+We require candidates to send a statement of interest by 27th June 2024 to be considered for one of these fellowships.
+Please complete the template and send it to icg-recruitment@port.ac.uk.
+More details about the process can be found on the expression of interest template.
+We encourage you to contact an ICG staff member, or our Deputy Director of Research (ian.harry@port.ac.uk) if you are interested in applying for an Ernest Rutherford Fellowship with us.

 Royal Society University Research Fellowships are eight year fellowships open to researchers of all nationalities.
-The 2023 Royal Society University Research Fellowships will open in July 2023 with a deadline of 7 September 2023.
-Please do contact an ICG staff member before the end of July 2023 if you are interested in applying in the 2023 round.
+The 2024 Royal Society University Research Fellowships will open on 11 July 2024 with a deadline of 10 September 2024.
+Please contact an ICG staff member, or our Deputy Director for Research (ian.harry@port.ac.ukbefore the end of July 2024 if you are interested in applying in the 2024 round.
 There is no limit on how many applicants we can support in making an application to this scheme but it does take some time to put together an application.

-Brexit does not affect the eligibility of UK nationals and/or UK institutes to apply for, or to act as a host for Marie Skłodowska-Curie actions in the 2022 round of applications.
+Brexit does not affect the eligibility of UK nationals and/or UK institutes to apply for, or to act as a host for Marie Skłodowska-Curie actions.
+As the UK has now rejoined the Horizon Europe framework, we will be fully eligible for any future ERC opportunities, including this one.

-For more information on the current round of Individual Fellowships, please see here https://ec.europa.eu/research/mariecurieactions/calls/msca-postdoctoral-fellowships-2022
+For more information on the current round of Individual Fellowships, please see https://marie-sklodowska-curie-actions.ec.europa.eu/calls/msca-postdoctoral-fellowships-2024

 http://ec.europa.eu/research/mariecurieactions/

 Royal Society Dorothy Hodgkin Fellowships offer a recognised first step into an independent research career for outstanding scientists and engineers at an early stage of their research career who require a flexible working pattern due to personal circumstances, such as parenting or caring responsibilities or health issues.
-We await the announcement of the next round of Royal Society Dorothy Hodgkin Fellowships (normally with a deadline in November).
-If interested in applying, please contact an ICG staff member with a connection to the proposed research.
+The next round of Royal Society Dorothy Hodgkin Fellowships will open on 03 September 2024 with a submission date of 29 October 2024.
+Please contact an ICG staff member, or our Deputy Director for Research (ian.harry@port.ac.uk), before mid-September 2024 if you are interested in applying in the 2024 round.
+There is no limit on how many applicants we can support in making an application to this scheme but it does take some time to put together an application.

 Daphne Jackson Fellowships offer STEM professionals the opportunity to return to a research career after a break of two or more years for a family, health or caring reason.
 It is the opportunity to balance a personalised retraining programme with a challenging research project, held in a supportive UK university or research establishment.
 It is possible to apply for a Daphne Jackson Fellowship at any time.
 If interested in applying, please contact an ICG staff member with a connection to the proposed research.